problemsolvingfoundation/problemsolvingmindset/Problem Solving Culture Qualities.md

 Communicating a problem is almost as important as solving it.
 One mistake in the transmission of information, and you may end up with mistakes that cause unexpected consequences.
 To secure a healthy communication, it's critical to establish a common language and vocabulary with terms that have unambiguous meaning among the members of an organization.
 Knowing how to communicate ideas in a domain, problem solvers will feel more willing to exchange ideas with each other, as there is no longer a fear of misunderstanding.

 ## Fairness
 Each problem solver should be provided with sufficient rewards for their services performed.
-Distributing problem solvers what they have deserved will motivate them towards becoming more efficient and professional in their, as they will consider organization recompensing their efforts as reliable.
+Distributing problem solvers what they have deserved will motivate them towards becoming more efficient and professional in their activities.

 ## Positive Attitude
 It is impossible to create a psychologically safe environment in an accusatory, judgmental and passive-agressive culture.
 In a negative environment, people will try to hide their emotions and mistakes which will hinder the creativity of an organization.
 A problem-solving culture is understanding and forgiving with a positive attitude toward mistakes, considering them as learning opportunities and experiences.
 A positive attitude will also help to build a positive image of quality, which is the best way of finding allies with similar positivity in a competitive world.

 ## Encouragement
-A problem-solving culture encourages problems solving to be their best versions, to achieve their potential promoting their willingness to act.
+A problem-solving culture encourages problem solvers to become their best versions, to achieve their potential promoting their willingness to act.
+Complex problems often require immediate and independent action by the problem solver, whether it be taking risks and responsibilities or giving feedback when something isn't right.
+Conversely, in a psychologically unsafe environment, problem solvers will be reluctant to take action against problems or to openly express them.

 ## Minimalism
 Problem-solving culture should promote minimalism to prevent collective waste of time and energy.
 Minimalism helps to detect and handle problems faster in an organisation.